Bishop College: History

 The college was founded by the Baptist Home Mission Society in 1881 as the result of a movement to build a college for African-American Baptists.
 Nathan Bishop, who had been the superintendent of several major school systems in New England, started this effort.
-Baylor University President Rufus C. Burleson secured a pledge of $25,000 from Judge Bishop to start the college during a meeting of the National Baptist Education Society meeting in Philadelphia, Pennsylvania.
+Baylor University President Rufus C. Burleson secured a pledge of $25,000 from Judge Bishop to start the college during a meeting of the National Baptist Education Society meeting in Philadelphia.

 A committee of Baptist ministers from East Texas, where most African Americans then lived, selected a location in Marshall, on land belonging to the Holcomb Plantation, Wyalucing.

 For the college's first several decades, Bishop's faculty and administration were staffed largely by European Americans.
 The first African American appointed as president was Joseph J. Rhoads, who started in 1929 and served through the Great Depression and World War II.
 During his presidency, Bishop phased out the high school preparatory programs associated with the college, which had operated to help students compensate for failures in public education.
 He emphasized the college's new two-year ministerial program.